wgroeneveld/jefklakscodex/content/articles/reviews/torchlight.md

 ### Cinematic

 I cannot remember seeing one.
-The "epic" feel of a grand adventure is a bit missing: it's more of a stroll in a mine.
-The sense of urge is there as the blight is getting you yourself, and things are worsening for the village, but still: nothing is as pressing as the eminent prime evils escaping their soulstone prisons.
+The "epic" feel of a grand adventure is a bit missing: it's more of a stroll into a mine.
+The sense of urge is there as your blight infection is worsening, and things are looking grim for the villagers, but still: nothing is as pressing as the eminent prime evils escaping their soulstone prisons.

 ![](/img/games/torchlight/fortress.jpg "Goblins in the molten lava fortress levels.")